LACMA

 Curatorial Notes

-Among the most dazzling paintings invented in New Spain were those inlaid with mother-of-pearl, known as enconchados.
-Conceived in the traditional manner of Western painting, the works include shell fragments that reference a range of Asian decorative arts, which flowed in through various trade networks.
-Pearls had also been associated with the legendary riches of the Americas since the conquest.
-Their materiality connoted imperial power, ostentation, and wealth.
-The genre reached its apogee from roughly 1680 to 1700, and Miguel González was among its most salient practitioners.
-Aside from individual devotional pictures, many enconchados were created as multipanel series portraying the lives of the Virgin, Christ, and various saints—the iridescent nacre helping to suffuse the works with a sense of the divine.
+Among the most dazzling paintings invented in New Spain were those encrusted with small sheets of mother-of-pearl (concha de perla), known as enconchados.
+The application of this material, which endows paintings with a unique glow, references a range of Asian decorative arts that flowed in through various trade networks.
+Pearls had also been associated with the legendary riches of the Americas since the Spanish conquest.
+Their use in works such as this connoted imperial power, ostentation, and wealth.
+The genre reached its apogee from roughly 1680 to 1700, and González was among its most salient practitioners.
 With their mixed technique, the opalescent enconchados stood at the juncture of imperial vision, global trade, religious fervor, and colonial invention.

 Provenance